 Disruptive behavior includes but is not limited to the following:

 o Shouting, talking, or making noise loud enough to disturb others.
 If one person or group is heard above the general noise level in the building at a particular time, this person or group will be asked to lower their voices.

 o Fighting.
 Includes any type of fighting, including pretend.

 o Loud or boisterous behavior.
 Includes running, horseplay, playing on the elevator or in stairwells, and annoying other patrons.

 o Abusive, obscene or threatening language or gestures.
 Includes language or gestures that convey a sexually explicit message or are conveyed in a coarse or crude manner.
 Any language that verbally abuses another individual.
 Includes harassing, stalking, staring, or offensive touching.

 o Smoking.
 No smoking, including the smoking of e-cigarettes is permitted in the building, or within 30 feet of the exterior doors.

-- Solicitation.
+o Sleeping.
+Habitual sleepers, noisy sleepers and those who are sprawled on furniture or the floor in a manner disturbing to other persons will not be tolerated.
+Solicitation.
 Soliciting patrons and staff for donations or for the purpose of obtaining signatures on petitions is not allowed in the library.

 o Improper attire.
 Patrons must wear shirts and shoes in the building.

 o Cell phones.
 Not to be used in a way that disturbs other patrons.

 o Loitering.
 Defined as a person who wanders around the building without apparent legitimate reason and disturbs other patrons.

 o Animals.
 Service animals are welcome in the library.
 No other animals of any kind are permitted, unless part of a library-sponsored program.

-- Excessive displays of affection.
+o Public displays of affection.
 Includes any sexual conduct or physical contact deemed inappropriate for a public place.

 o Abuse of library equipment, furniture, and materials.
 Includes placing feet on tables and chairs, standing on furniture, mutilating or defacing books or periodicals, and mistreating equipment or computers.

 o Rest rooms.
 Misusing the rest rooms (using them as a laundry or bathing facility) is not allowed.

 o Weapons.
 Carrying weapons of any type on library property is not allowed, except by law enforcement officers.

 Any staff member who witnesses illegal behavior will notify the director who will contact the police when necessary.
 Illegal behavior includes, but is not limited to the following:

 o Assault.
 Intentional or reckless conduct that causes injury to another person.

 o Criminal mischief.
 Intentional damage to the property of another.
 This includes vandalism and mutilating library materials.

 o Drunk and/or disorderly conduct.
 Causes public inconvenience by fighting, unreasonable noise, abusive or obscene language or gestures, threatening behavior, hazardous or physically offensive

 o Harassment.
 Threatens or annoys another person by physical contact or abusive or obscene language or follows a person in or about a public building.

 o Public lewdness.
 Intentionally exposes the private parts of the body in a lewd manner in a public place.

 o Trespass.
 Knowingly enters or remains unlawfully on the premises.

 The Board of Library Trustees will review the Behavior Policy periodically, and reserves the right to amend the policy at any time.

-Amended by the Board of Library Trustees November 3, 2015
+Amended by the Board of Library Trustees 5/2021.